 The tubes amplified our screams as we slid from side to side, not knowing when each bend would rocket our bodies into the next curve.
 Water splashed into our mouths and eyes as our fingers gripped onto the straps of our raft.
 The tube spit us into a pool of cool water, seconds before our boys got there.
 Their hands reached around our necks, laughing, screaming, and promising swift revenge.

 Closer to the beach is another pool, the Kamaka, a place to chill under a waterfall.
-It was fun surprising the boys when we told them to go underwater.
-They came up with mouths shaped like big Os after hearing the songs of whales under the water!
+It was fun to surprise the boys when we told them to go underwater.
+They came up with mouths shaped like big Os after hearing the song of a humpback whale under the water!

-Rainbow Reef is an exotic fish habitat stocked with 40 varieties of local fish.
+Rainbow Reef is an exotic, saltwater beach lagoon stocked with 40 varieties of local exotic fish in 3,800 sq. ft of reef.
 Each person gets an inflatable vest, so even non-swimmers can enjoy the fun.
-Within the safety of the huge aquarium and the rented snorkel gear, we gazed as the technicolor fish swam around our bodies.
+Within the safety of the huge aquarium and the rented snorkel gear, we gazed at the technicolor fish swam as they swam all around our bodies.

 It was nice not having to fight currents to swim with ocean life.
 There's even a window, set within the water tank, to wave at less adventurous spectators or adoring grandparents.

 There are additional fees to use this attraction.
 Also kids younger than 11 have to bring an adult.